Carlos Ghosn

-Carlos Ghosn (Note: Pronounced /ɡoʊn/; /fr/; كَارْلُوس غُصْن, /apc-LB/.) (born 9 March 1954) is a businessman and former automotive executive.
-He was the Chief Executive Officer (CEO) of Michelin North America, chairman and CEO of Renault, chairman of AvtoVAZ, chairman and CEO of Nissan, and chairman of Mitsubishi Motors.
+Carlos Ghosn (/ɡoʊn/; /fr/; كارلوس غصن; /apc-LB/, born 9 March 1954) is a businessman and former automotive executive.
+He was the chief executive officer (CEO) of Michelin North America, chairman and CEO of Renault, chairman of AvtoVAZ, chairman and CEO of Nissan, and chairman of Mitsubishi Motors.

 Ghosn began his professional career in 1978 at Michelin, Europe’s largest tire manufacturer.
 Over the course of 18 years at the company, he held a variety of leadership roles, including overseeing operations in South America.
 In 1999, following Renault's acquisition of a major stake in the struggling Japanese automaker Nissan, Ghosn moved to Japan to oversee its recovery.
 As chief operating officer, and later chief executive officer, he implemented a series of restructuring measures aimed at improving Nissan’s financial performance.
 Under his leadership, Nissan returned to profitability and strengthened its position in the global market.
 In 2005, Ghosn also became CEO of Renault, holding top executive roles at both companies simultaneously.
 In 2016, he additionally became chairman of Mitsubishi Motors after Nissan acquired a controlling interest in the company, further expanding his influence in the automotive sector.

 In 2018, he was arrested in Japan on suspicion of financial misconduct at Nissan, having been accused of understating his annual salary and misusing company funds.
 In 2019, while under house arrest awaiting trial, he escaped from Japan by concealing himself inside a large box, which was shipped as freight on a private jet.